-The 7th annual mobile beer festival in Wales is again ready to hit the road again using the larger bus company and operating larger buses with the new simpler route on a one way clockwise system.
+The 8th annual mobile beer festival in Wales hit the road again in 2015 using the larger bus company and operated larger buses with the new simpler route on a one way clockwise system.

-Each of the ten Denbighshire pubs taking part has a bus stop conveniently placed outside and a special bus service is being laid on to transport punters between them.
-On Saturday, 12th July, the annual Vale of Clwyd Festival of Real Ale and Cider will give people the opportunity to choose from a selection of approximately 60 different real ales and 12 ciders.
+Each of the ten Denbighshire pubs taking part had a bus stop conveniently placed outside and a special bus service is being laid on to transport punters between them.
+On Saturday, 11th July, the annual Vale of Clwyd Festival of Real Ale and Cider will gave people the opportunity to choose from a selection of approximately 60 different real ales and 12 ciders.

-You will be able to taste everything from a Purple Moose to a Rosies Cider.
-Alongside famous brews like Young’s and Theakstons will be local ales from Conwy, Wrexham and Flint and even a cider from Llandegla.
+The pubs covered everything local, from Purple Moose to Rosies Cider.
+Alongside famous brews like Young’s and Theakstons there were be local ales from Conwy, Wrexham and Flint and even a cider from Llandegla.

-GHA coaches will service the pubs in an clockwise direction taking in the Kinmel Arms, White Horse and Golden Lion in Llandyrnog, Golden Lion -Llangynhafal, White Horse -Hendrerwydd, Griffin -Llanbedr DC, Three Pigeons – Graigfechan, White Horse – Llanfair, Drovers Rhewl and the Kings Head Llanrhaeadr will all be serving food with music and activities.
+GHA coaches serviced the pubs in an clockwise direction taking in the Kinmel Arms, White Horse and Golden Lion in Llandyrnog, Golden Lion -Llangynhafal, White Horse -Hendrerwydd, Griffin -Llanbedr DC, Three Pigeons – Graigfechan, White Horse – Llanfair, Drovers Rhewl and the Kings Head Llanrhaeadr all served food with music and activities.

-GHA coaches Wrexham, plies the route every 15 minutes from 12.00 midday.
-A rover ticket means passengers can get on and off whenever they please throughout the day at any of the pubs or at Ruthin bus station.
+GHA coaches Wrexham, plied the route every 15 minutes from 12.00 midday.
+A rover ticket mean’t passengers could get on and off whenever they pleased throughout the day at any of the pubs or at Ruthin bus station.